Early 14th century; extinct Sophora (Huai wood); Shanxi.

-This pair of early Ming altar tables is very rare, not only because of its antiquity but also because of its construction material.
-The Sophora is rare because it became extinct after Ming Dynasty.
-This tree grew only about an inch a year so it is very dense and strong.
-Since it is also naturally resistant to moisture and insect damage, it was the wood of choice for furniture building during the Yuan (1279-1368) and Ming (1368-1643) dynasties.
-Its slow growth and constant use caused the demise of this wood as a building material by the end of the Ming period.
-So, furniture made from this wood is commonly attributed to that early era.
-It also has another historical significance.
-According to an early chronical about China, “Imperial Peking: Seven Centuries of China”, by Lin Yutang, in 1643, the last Ming Emporer, Tsungcheng, hanged himself on a Sophora tree when he realized he was about to lose his kingdom.
+This pair of early Ming altar tables is rare not only because of its antiquity but also because it is made of an extinct wood, the Sophora.
+This tree grew very slowly so its wood is very dense; since it also naturally resist moisture and insect damage, it was the wood of choice as furniture building material during the Yuan and Ming dynasties.
+Its over-used caused the demise of this wood by the end of the Ming period.

 The pair displays Ming literati preference in furniture — Simplicity, structure, balance, and dignity.
 It is traditionally constructed in the mitered, mortise-and-tenon method.
-The top is made of a thick slab of Sophora wood, without everted ends.
-The recessed apron ha a beaded edge running continuously round the edge of the spandrels.
-The spandrel in turn is carved into a cloud-head or “ruyi tou” (as-you-wish head” pattern.
-The legs are sturdy, with the rectangular length slightly rounded on the outside and flat inside.
-They are spanned by slightly rounded double stretchers.
+The top is made of a slab of Sophora wood.
+The edge is slightly rounded and there are no everted ends.
+The front and back of the table are mirror-imaged.
+The recessed long narrow apron has beading on its lower edge and runs continuously under the top plank, cut by legs to house the deep carved cloud-head or “ruyi tou” (as-you-wish) spandrels.
+The legs are sturdy, with the exterior surface slightly rounded and the inside flat.
+They are spanned by same shape double stretchers.